-The Thermopad $^{\mathbb{M}}$ and isolated plastic power packages shown in Figure 21 are typical of packages in this group.
+The Thermopad and fully isolated plastic power packages shown in Figure 13 are typical of packages in this group.
 They have been designed to feature minimum size with no compromise in thermal resistance.
-For the Thermopad (Case 77) parts, this is accomplished by die-bonding the silicon chip on one side of a thin copper sheet; the opposite side is exposed as a mounting surface.
+For the Thermopad (Case 77) parts this is accomplished by die-bonding the silicon chip on one side of a thin copper sheet; the opposite side is exposed as a mounting surface.
 The copper sheet has a hole for mounting; plastic is molded enveloping the chip but leaving the mounting hole open.
 The low thermal resistance of this construction is obtained at the expense of a requirement that strict attention be paid to the mounting procedure.

-The isolated (Case 221C-02) is similar to a TO-220 except that the tab is encased in plastic.
+The fully isolated TO-220 (Case 221C-01) is similar to a TO-220 except that the tab is encased in plastic.
 Because the mounting force is applied to plastic, the mounting procedure differs from a standard TO-220 and is similar to that of the Thermopad.